roc-lang/rbt/docs/adrs/006-jobs.md

     job { command: exec echo [ "Hello, World!" ] }
 ```

-The first argument `echo` here is a `Tool` (see below for how to define those.)
-The second argument is an array of arguments which will be passed to the tool when it executes.
+Of course, there's not much point to this job since it doesn't produce any output.
+We'll get to that (and the definition of `echo`) below.

-Of course, since Roc is a full programming language, you can define your own helpers easily:
+Of course, since Roc is a full programming language, you can define your own helpers easily.
+Let's make one that executes an inline shell script to keep the rest of this document tidy:

 ```roc
 execShellScript : String -> Command
 execShellScript = \script ->
     exec sh [ "-c", script ]
 ```

-(n.b.
-I'll be using the `execShellScript` helper throughout this document to make the examples a little bit more focused!)

 ### Environment